-- Small water leaks: These are misdiagnoses as exhaust leaks, costing hundreds if not more than a thousand dollars to replace the exhaust system.
+- Small water leaks: These are misdiagnosed as exhaust leaks, costing hundreds if not more than a thousand dollars to repair the exhaust system.
 The correct diagnosis is, more often than not, simply condensation – a normal occurrence requiring no repairs.

 - Whirring noise: Most often this is caused by old tyres that need replacing.
 This can be misdiagnosed as a much more costly wheel bearing failure.